 Alan C. Logan, ND – Co-Author, Your Brain on Nature

 “Dr. Mark Ellison is passionate about helping people connect with the natural environment for improved health and work effectiveness.
 Mark is an engaging presenter who understands how nature impacts health and clearly explains ways to make the most of time outdoors.
 If you are looking for a motivational speaker on using nature to improve health, I highly recommend Mark!”

-Florence Williams is a contributing editor at Outside Magazine and a freelance writer for New York Times, New York Times Magazine, Slate, Mother Jones, High Country News, O-Oprah, W., Bicycling and numerous other publications.
+Florence Williams is the author of The Nature Fix, a contributing editor at Outside Magazine and a freelance writer for New York Times, New York Times Magazine, Slate, Mother Jones, High Country News, O-Oprah, W., Bicycling and numerous other publications.
 Her first book, BREASTS: A Natural and Unnatural History (W.W.
 Norton 2012) received the Los Angeles Times Book Prize in science and technology and the 2013 Audie in general nonfiction.
 It was also named a notable book of 2012 by the New York Times.